VaishaliGirishSachdev/Mood-Music-Recommender/README.md

 4. Enter a sentence describing your mood
-(for example: "I feel so exhausted and frustrated today").
+(for example: "I am very happy, I got promotion.
+Hurrah!!!").

 The application will detect your emotion and suggest songs based on that emotion.